 Miriam joined the Malvern family when Malvern College Egypt opened in 2016.
-She is from a little island in Scotland and living away from home has been an invaluable experience - not only did it allow her to work with children and hone her skills, it also catapulted her to new cultural situations and pursue her passion for teaching multicultural students.
+She is from a little island in Scotland and living away from home has been an invaluable experience - not only did it allow her to work with children and hone her skills, it also catapulted her to new cultural situations and enable her to pursue her passion for teaching multicultural students.
 She started teaching at British Schools in Egypt in 2012 and she has been in Egypt with her husband ever since!
-Prior to this, She studied at Heilbronn University and completed a B.A in Business and Marketing.
+Prior to this, she studied at Heilbronn University and completed a B.A in Business and Marketing.
 While teaching Early Years, she earned her degree in Education from the University of Sunderland.
 Aside from teaching, she enjoys culinary arts and the study of natural skincare.
-She enjoys horse-riding, and has been training from an early age which has allowed her to participate in competitions back home.
+She enjoys horse-riding, and has been training from an early age, allowing her to participate in competitions back home.

 Claire Driscoll - Head of Reception

 Claire has been teaching for 15 years, working across Early Years and Key Stage 1.
-She began her teaching career in the UK teaching in a large primary school.
-After five years teaching in the UK she took on her first international post at Harrow International School in Bangkok where she taught in Year two for four years.
-Claire then moved to Dulwich College, Suzhou (China) where she was part of the Early Year’s team working in Pre Nursery and running workshops for parents.
-Claire then moved with her family to Malaysia where she founded the Early years unit at The International School of Penang (Uplands), a well-established international school in Penang that had previously began at year 1.
+She began her teaching career in UK teaching in a large primary school.
+After five years teaching in the UK she took on her first international post at Harrow International School in Bangkok where she taught in Year Two for four years.
+Claire then moved to Dulwich College, Suzhou (China) where she was part of the Early Years team working in Pre-Nursery.
+She also ran workshops for parents.
+Claire then moved with her family to Malaysia where she founded the Early years unit at The International School of Penang (Uplands), a well-established international school in Penang.

 Phillip Hunter - Head of Primary School